#421) Medium Cool (1969)

 Class of 2003

 The Plot: “Medium Cool” is noted cinematographer Haskell Wexler’s attempt to make sense of the turbulent life of 1960s America.
 Cameraman John Cassellis (Robert Forster) and soundman Gus (Peter Bonerz) document some of the more intense sights and sounds of 1968 Chicago, from political protests to the violent police force.
-While seemingly desensitized to the deteriorating world around him, John maintains his humanity when he begins a relationship with West Virginia transplant Eileen (Verna Bloom) and her son Harold (Harold Blankenship).
+While seemingly desensitized to the deteriorating world around him, John maintains his humanity when he begins a relationship with West Virginia transplant and single mother Eileen (Verna Bloom).
 All of this comes to a head when John takes a gig filming the Democratic National Convention, which I’m sure will go great for everybody.

 Why It Matters: The NFR praises the film “for melding fictional and non-fictional content in a documentarylike style” and calls Wexler “one of the most influential and celebrated cinematographers in the business”.